CodeHostedHere/salary-tax-spend-backend/README.md

 There are inefficiencies which I have not optimised, instead leaving a comment to highlight them.
 The focus of the project is to gain familiarity with a few libraries so I'm fine to leave it not being as efficient as possible.

-I was going to keep refactoring this project but instead have decided to start another java project instead.

 ### Operation

 * Using specified time limits and "updated_on" fields in the DB, information in this project expires and refetches information from its source.
 This also applies to currency conversion.